 Good nutrition is as important for cancer patients as their oncology treatment.
-That's why the Cancer Therapy and Research Center has a registered dietician on staff to counsel and advise patients on healthy eating habits during and after treatment.
+That's why the UT Health San Antonio MD Anderson Cancer Center has a registered dietician on staff to counsel and advise patients on healthy eating habits during and after treatment.

 “Good nutrition can help patients feel better and fight fatigue,” says registered dietician Jenny Hagendorf, who also is a board-certified nutrition specialist in oncology.
 “Decreases in energy and other symptoms can be addressed through nutrition intervention.”